BlockChain-Revolution/blockchain-wallet/README.md

 Simple command line bitcoin wallet

 ## Getting Started
-Install the module with: `npm install btcwallet`
+Install the module with: `yarn add btcwallet`

 Set up your wallet with your bitcoin addresses and an encryption password: